 PSHEE (Personal, Social, Health and Economic Education)

-Personal, Social, Health and Economic Education (PSHEE) is a compulsory, non-examined programme for all pupils which is taught by group tutors once a week.
-PSHEE aims to give pupils the knowledge, skills and understanding they need to lead happy, healthy, confident and independent lives.
+Personal, Social, Health and Economic Education (PSHEE) is a compulsory, non-examined programme for all students which is taught by group tutors once a week.
+PSHEE aims to give students the knowledge, skills and understanding they need to lead happy, healthy, confident and independent lives.

 Sex Education is part of the PSHEE programme but is taught separately in single sex house groups by a dedicated team of tutors.
-We aim to encourage pupils to make informed choices, foster positive attitudes and feelings and develop assertiveness skills to resist unhelpful pressure; thus enabling pupils to take appropriate decisions that help to ensure a healthy lifestyle.
+We aim to encourage students to make informed choices, foster positive attitudes and feelings and develop assertiveness skills to resist unhelpful pressure; thus enabling students to take appropriate decisions that help to ensure a healthy lifestyle.

 Religion & Spiritual Life

 “Through year assemblies, Christian Crispies and CY (Millfield Activity Programme clubs) and Soul Café (a lunchtime slot with visiting speakers), theological reflection is shared with a much wider constituency than those who simply ‘come to Chapel’.
 The aim is to sow the seeds of tolerance, patience and generosity and for these and other key virtues to be carried to the four corners of the campus.”
 Reverend Philip Harbridge, School Chaplain.

 Spiritual and Moral Development in the Millfield Community